BCLibraries/burns-exhibits/content/Pirate-Treasures-II/large-image-gallery-page.md

 {{% largefigure src="F4A_1676SpeedPortRoyal.jpg"
                 headline="map detail"
                 description="Speed, John. *A Map of Jamaica and Barbados.
-Sold by Thomas Bassett in Fleetstreet and Richard Chiswell in St. Pauls Churchyard.* London, 1676." size="x-large" %}}
+Sold by Thomas Basset in Fleetstreet and Richard Chiswell in St. Pauls Churchyard.* London, 1676." size="x-large" %}}
 The [Williams Collection](http://hdl.handle.net/2345/1022), in addition to its books, also includes maps and manuscripts.
 This selection from the collection connects to the theme of “pirate treasures” and includes images of several maps, along with two documents – one, a letter describing the capture of an English privateer in 1682, and the other about the disastrous earthquake of 1692 which devastated Port Royal, Jamaica.
 {{% /largefigure %}}